A Hybrid Iterative Neural Solver Based on Spectral Analysis for Parametric PDEs: Introduction

 However, the convergence speed of these acceleration techniques is still constrained by the condition number of $\cu{A}$.
 To mitigate this limitation, preconditioning techniques are introduced

 where $\cu{B}$ is called the preconditioner, designed to approximate $\cu{A^{-1}}$ and should be computationally easy to obtain.
 Simple preconditioners, such as damped Jacobi, Gauss-Seidel, and successive over-relaxation methods \cite{saad2003iterative}, also exhibit slow convergence rates.
 Commonly used preconditioners include incomplete LU (ILU) factorization \cite{chow2015fine}, multigrid (MG) \cite{trottenberg2000multigrid}, and domain decomposition methods (DDM) \cite{toselli2004domain}.
-For example, MG methods are optimal for elliptic problems.
-In more complex cases, preconditioners are often combined with acceleration methods, such as flexible conjugate gradient (FCG) \cite{notay2000flexible} and flexible GMRES (FGMRES) \cite{saad1993flexible}.
-However, when dealing with challenging problems, effective methods often require problem-specific parameters that need be determined by experts.
+For example, MG methods are optimal for elliptic equations.
+In more complex cases, preconditioners often need to be combined with acceleration methods, such as flexible conjugate gradient (FCG) \cite{notay2000flexible} and flexible GMRES (FGMRES) \cite{saad1993flexible}.
+However, when tackling challenging problems, effective methods frequently require problem-specific parameters that must be determined by experts.